sto2979/JSSlidingViewController/README.md

 ## Known Issues

 - There is a difficult-to-reproduce bug with nesting a UITableViewController's view inside of a UINavigationController with the navigation bar hidden.
 See the .h file for an extended discussion.
+You probably won’t be affected by this bug.

 ## How do I use JSSlidingViewController ?